 As Alex Shephard points out in the New Republic, Chattanooga built its own network and then experienced an economic boom.
 “Unemployment dropped, wages grew, and manufacturers—notably Volkswagen—moved to the city.
 “We know that the wage rise is linked to internet jobs and particularly the technology sector,” the city’s mayor told The Tennessean in 2016.”

 Why leverage the power of public finance?

-Raising taxes or waiting for state funding is not the only way forward here.
+Waiting for state or federal funding, or entering into complicated private partnerships are not the only way forward here.
 Municipal bonds have successfully raised capital for infrastructure projects for more than 200 years.
 Landmarks from the Golden Gate Bridge in San Francisco to New York’s Public Library were financed with municipal bonds, and at least 8 municipalities and the U.S. Virgin Islands have issued bonds for financing broadband since 2000.

 The municipal bond market is highly developed and gives communities the chance to tap into a much larger pool of investment capital than would otherwise be available, with their community members as the first investors.